-One of the reasons why most fresh grads find job hunting difficult sometimes is because they always aim for the big ones; companies that most of the workforce are fighting for.
+One of the reasons why most fresh grads find job hunting difficult sometimes is because they always aim for the big ones — companies that most of the workforce are fighting for.
 The “don’t settle for anything less” kind of attitude — thinking you only deserve a high-earning job title at a big company — is probably why you’re still out of a job at the moment.
-It’s true that while choosing the right workplace to start your career at is important, your options should not be limited to industry giants.
-Start small and work your way up to get to your goals.
+It’s true that while choosing the right workplace to start your career is important, your options should not be limited to industry giants.
+It’s okay to start small and work your way up to get to your goals.

 Customize your CV/resume and your cover letters.

 Your cover letters along with your resumes and CVs give employers insight about you before you even get an interview.
 Everything written on your CV reflects your personality, your abilities, and your qualifications.
 Some like it formal while some are more impressed with CVs that shows your personality and creativity.

 Never send the same cover letter, resume, CV to every company you’re applying to.
 Read and rewrite, proofread again if you must, and make sure that everything — from your objectives down to the very last word — is appropriate to the company you’re sending it to and the position you’re applying for.

 One of the worst things you can do in a job interview is to come unprepared and know nothing about the company or the position you’re applying for.
 Researching about the background of the company gives you an insight on how you should answer questions like “Why do want to work here?” or “Why should we hire you?”
 With almost everything present online, it’s easier now to look up a company, its business, and even your interviewer.
 You can also search for people who are working at the company on LinkedIn who might have common contacts with you and maybe put up a good word for you!

 Present yourself as someone who can be an asset for the company.